ay-ka/SVHN-dataset-Classification/README.md

 <br/>

-⭐ main goal is to classify dataset provide SVHN through these 2 models and get accuracy higher than specified limit on <b>Test</b> data
+⭐ <b>main goal is to classify dataset provide SVHN through these 2 models and get accuracy higher than specified limit on Test data</b>

 <br/>